Check out our world-class Ambassador Program

 PoC or "one-disk-one-vote" replaces mining with storage-intensive farming.
 In theory, PoC is secure, eco-friendly, and fair, but in practice, most designs devolve back to PoW or PoS models.

-To solve this problem, we constructed Spartan, a simple and secure PoC consensus protocol that realizes the vision of free-and-fair consensus as described by "one-disk-one-vote".
+To solve this problem, we constructed Dilithium, a simple and secure PoC consensus protocol that realizes the vision of free-and-fair consensus as described by "one-disk-one-vote".

 Plotting Space

-To begin, farmers write millions of tiny (4kb) pieces to their free disk space under an hourglass scheme.
-Each piece is encoded with a time-asymmetric permutation based on SLOTH.
-A tag is computed over each piece and stored within a Binary Search Tree (BST).
-Unlike Chia plotting does not require (or destroy SSDs) and is up to 10x faster.
+To begin, farmers write thousands of small (1MiB) pieces to their free disk space grouped into sectors of 1GiB.
+Each piece is masked with a memory bandwidth bound based on a custom implementation of Chia Proof-of-Space.
+Unlike Chia, plotting does not fill the SSD with random data, but creates unique partial replicas of history for each farmer.
 Unlike Filecoin, farmers do not have to stake coins proportional to their disk space.
-This allows anyone in the world to quickly and easily pledge their free space and participate in consensus.
+This allows anyone in the world to quicklyandeasily pledge their free space and participate in consensus.

 Farming Blocks

-Following Ouroboros, we construct a secure randomness beacon from the blockchain history itself.
-At each slot, all farmers search their BST for any tag close enough to the challenge to satisfy the difficulty setting.
-They may then compile the tag and corresponding encoding into a Proof-of-Replication (PoR) and produce the next block in the chain.
-Anyone may then cheaply verify the proof by inverting the encoding with the farmer's public key and checking the tag.
-This allows farming to be lightweight in terms of the storage and compute overhead required.
+Following c-Nakamoto PoS, we construct a secure randomness beacon from the blockchain history itself.
+At each slot, all farmers partially scan their plots for any 32B chunk close enough to the challenge to satisfy the difficulty setting.
+They may then compile the chunk, commitments proving it to be a part of chain history and corresponding proof-of-space into a Proof-of-Replication (PoR) and produce the next block in the chain.
+Anyone may then cheaply verify the proof by performing 64 hashes and 2 KZG verifications.
+This allows farming to be constant and lightweight in terms of the storage and computing overhead required.

 Maintaining Security

-To prevent simulation attacks, the challenge is re-used over many consecutive timeslots.
-To prevent grinding attacks we segregate PoRs from the block content while basing the randomness solely on the PoRs.
-To prevent compression attacks we require farmers to periodically re-commit to their BSTs.
-To prevent long-range attacks, bribing attacks, and space-time trade-off attacks we employ a simple Proof-of-Time (PoT) based on AES-256.
-For a full analysis read our article on Securing Spartan.
+To prevent simulation attacks, the entropy from the blockchain history is re-used over many consecutive time slots.
+To prevent grinding attacks, we segregate PoRs from the block content while basing the randomness solely on the PoRs.
+To prevent compression attacks, we require farmers to submit the whole encoding to produce a block and make decompression equally infeasible in a slot time as plotting.
+To prevent long-range attacks, bribing attacks, and space-time trade-off attacks, we employ a simple Proof-of-Time (PoT) based on AES-128.
+For a formal security analysis read our research paper.

 Maintaining decentralization